-Share the responsibilities of running your business with the new Manager role.
+Share the responsibilities of running your business by assigning an employee the new Manager role.

-This new role gives your right-hand person access to all the tools and non-financial reports they need to help you manage and run your business.
+The Manager role is a designated Team Member role that gives your employee access to all the tools and non-financial reports they need to help you manage and run your business.

-How Does the Manager Role Help Me and My Business?
+How Else Can the Manager Role Help Me and My Business?

-- Winning more work thanks to their ability to view, create and edit Estimates and Proposals
+- Winning more work thanks to a Manager’s ability to access Estimates and Proposals

-- Always being up-to-date on the work their team is doing and how it’s tracking against budgets by viewing, creating and editing Projects or monitoring time tracked by the rest of the team
+- Always being up-to-date on the work their team is doing and how it’s tracking against budgets by accessing Projects, or monitoring time tracked by the rest of the team

-- Quickly billing clients by viewing, creating and editing all Invoices and Client Retainers
+- Quickly billing clients by accessing Invoices and Client Retainers

 - Creating and viewing their own Expenses

 - Viewing non-financial reports like Accounts Aging, Time Entry Details, and Retainer Summary Report

 If you have any questions about how the Manager role works, a team of Support Rockstars is ready to help you out.
 Contact them here.